-BAYNK’s rise to fame is more than luck and a laptop–it’s a commitment to the unique sound behind each song.
+BAYNK and his rise to fame are about more than simply luck and a laptop–it’s a commitment to the unique sound behind each song.

 BAYNK is living the dream.
 Before embarking on a solo career as a producer and performer, the New Zealand native, real name Jock Nowell-Usticke, was simply a student pursuing a chemical engineering degree, playing in a local band.
 The story is as old as (modern) time.
 After teaching himself to produce music electronically through various YouTube tutorials, he uploaded his music to SoundCloud.
 Now, he’s headlining an American tour this spring after an impressive resume of touring with the likes of Matoma and San Holo.
 His tropical, mellow sounds and roomy melodies do more than lull the listener, they’ve already garnered him an internet following of over a million monthly listeners on Spotify, and a tour in summer 2018 that saw all four shows sell out.

 However, BAYNK wasn’t always BAYNK.
 Prior to his successes, Jock was forcing himself to finish schooling before pursuing music fully.
 “Chemical engineering felt like work 100% of the time, whereas music feels like work 30% of the time.
 I was a fairly lazy chemical engineer,” he says with a laugh.
 “In fact, I’m lazy when it comes to most things I’m not passionate about.”
 He ended up branching off from his band to avoid telling others how to play their parts, his biggest issue that he wanted everything to have a particular sound.
 The solution?
 To write everything himself.
 His career took off after viral attention surrounding his songs online, featuring unique sounds paired with visuals he made himself, which served as a tool to separate him from the excess of bedroom producers and DIY DJs.